Fayrebanks History, Family Crest & Coats of Arms

 Early records show Robert Fairebank, son of Farebank in Yorkshire in 1583 and Robert Firebancke, of Wennington, parish of Mellinge listed in the Lancashire Wills at Richmond in 1638.

 Early History of the Fayrebanks family

-Another 115 words (8 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fayrebanks History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Fayrebanks research.
+Another 48 words (3 lines of text) covering the years 1594, 1668, 1633 and 1637 are included under the topic Early Fayrebanks History in all our PDF Extended History products and printed products wherever possible.

 Fayrebanks Spelling Variations

 One relatively recent invention that did much to standardize English spelling was the printing press.
 However, before its invention even the most literate people recorded their names according to sound rather than spelling.
 The spelling variations under which the name Fayrebanks has appeared include Fairbanks, Fairbank, Fairbankes, Firbank and many more.

 Early Notables of the Fayrebanks family (pre 1700)